zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 # Managing stacks & components

+The concept of a [stack](../../user-guide/production-guide/understand-stacks.md) is a fundamental component of the ZenML framework.
+Put simply, a stack is the configuration of the infrastructure and tooling that defines where and how a pipeline executes.
+Let’s take a simple example.
+Here is a simple pipeline in ZenML:

-Deploying and managing MLOps tools is tricky 😭😵‍💫.
+However, deploying and managing a MLOps stack is tricky 😭😵‍💫.
 It is not trivial to set up all the different tools that you might need for your pipeline.

 * 🌈 Each tool comes with a certain set of requirements.
 For example, a Kubeflow installation will require you to have a Kubernetes cluster, and so would a Seldon Core deployment.
 * 🤔 Figuring out the defaults for infra parameters is not easy.
 Even if you have identified the backing infra that you need for a stack component, setting up reasonable defaults for parameters like instance size, CPU, memory, etc., needs a lot of experimentation to figure out.